Jolly – Forty Six Minutes, Twelve Seconds of Minutes Of Music

 Dream Theater - Black Clouds & Silver Linings - 60%

-For six albums now they have produced Dream Theater’s albums and while their capabilities are very good, they lack just about any form for development and looking out of the box.
-With exception of 2005’s Octavarium, all these albums sound very alike and while they are well produced, they lack sense of excitement, unpredictability, true creativity and vulnerability.
+For six albums now they have produced Dream Theater’s albums and while their capabilities are very good, they lack just about any form of development and looking out of the box.
+With the exception of 2005’s Octavarium, all these albums sound very alike and while they are well produced, they lack the sense of excitement, unpredictability, true creativity and vulnerability.

 Black Clouds & Silver Linings